SirVectrex/ZeroShotPodcasting/readme.md

 Welcome to **ZeroShotPodcasting**, a comprehensive toolkit for zero-shot podcast script generation, evaluation, and text-to-speech (TTS) synthesis — all powered by advanced large language models (LLMs) and state-of-the-art TTS engines.

+*Note:* The Google TTS API was introduced very shortly before paper submission - the Paper submission state of the repository was freezed as a release.
+The change after paper submission include: support of Google TTS API, Jupyter notebook for interactive podcast generation, and a few minor bug fixes.

 ## 📂 Repository Structure